 Today – with stunning pronouncement – I had a flat tire while riding my Ecolo Cycle Pronto.
 The flagrant irony of the event is not that it happened (I accept the gamble); rather that it happened within minutes of having been asked by WRT to join him and his bride Gail on the patio for a mid-afternoon confab.
-After our discourse and as soon as I had careered the trike off the property, I immediately heard the tell-tale flapping of one of the rear tires.
+After our discourse and as soon as I had careered the trike off the property, I heard the tell-tale flapping of one of the rear tires.
 Sure enough, upon stopping to give the tire a squeeze, it was flat.
-I shamelessly continued to ride the trike (this time employing the electric button) home.
+I shamelessly continued to ride the trike home (this time employing the electric button).
 I had already shared with my erstwhile hosts that getting to the bathroom is a challenge for me.
-Indeed I am confident that both WRT and Gail were surprised to discovery the extent of my immobility given my appearance of Olympic athleticism on the trike (though pointedly while seated).
+Indeed I am confident they were surprised to discover the extent of my immobility given my appearance of Olympic athleticism on the trike (though pointedly while seated).

 Although a flat tire on a tricycle is philosophically mundane, it is yet illustrative of the remedial mechanics associated with disappointment.
 The first issuance of the problem is the decision to acknowledge the difficulty – and, as quickly, to begin to resolve it.
 This calculated process may however require time.
 Accordingly the next step in addressing disenchantment is to formulate a new or modified version of the initial performance.